keshab-aryal5/Java-Learning/README.md

 - **`methods`**
   ➡️ this folder contains practices on methods.
 Types of methods in java and a subfolder named exercise which contains the practiced questions related to methods in java

+- **`array`**
+  ➡️ this folder contains practices on array.
+Syntax of array in java and a subfolder named exercise which contains the practiced questions related to array in java.

 ## How I Use This Repo ✍️

 - I update this repo every single day with new learnings.